-Yes, CSOSA's FOIA professionals engaged in dialog and collaborated with its requester community regarding written authorizations from the subject of the record before it can be released.
+Yes, CSOSA's FOIA professionals engaged in dialog and collaborated with its requester community regarding written authorizations from the subject of the record before records can be released.
+This dialogued has reduced the number of unperfected FOIA request.
+Whereas before FOIA requesters submitted FOIA requests without the required authorizations and these FOIA requests were considered unperfected and not perfected, i.e., processed until authorizations were provided.